KevinDGnanih/M1-repository-v1/README.md

 _ To find out more information about the artist and his musics.
 _ To be entertained with musics and videos.
-_ To find effortlessly find contact information to touhc base or book the artist.
+_ To find effortlessly contact information to touch base or book the artist.
+_ To view promotional activity such as social media.

-This is a base Bootstrap template using the carousel component
+This is a base Bootstrap template using the carousel component.

+# UX

+### Strategy

+My strategy for the site was to provide content and ease of access to users and fans trying to attain information by utilising the key UX principals.
+I believe that giving credible, valuable and usable infos were higly significant to implement in the project.
+By proving the best features/technologies the customeners and fans want.

+### Ideal users of the website: